Senate Confirms South East, North West Development Commissions’ Governing Boards

 After a brief deliberation, all the nominees of both the two commissions were approved.

-The 14 board members of the NWDC are Alhaji Lawal Samai’la Abdullahi as Chairman of the commission and Professor Abdullahi Shehu Ma’aji as Managing Director and Chief Executive Officer.
+The 14 board members of the NWDC led by Alhaji Lawal Samai’la Abdullahi as Chairman of the commission and Ma’aji as Managing Director and Chief Executive Officer.

 Others are Dr. Yahaya Umar Namahe, Hon.
 Aminu Suleiman, Ja’afar Abubakar Sadeeq, Yahaya Aminu Abdullahi, Hon.
-Muhammad Ali Wudil, Shamsu Sule, Nasidi Ali, Chukwu Chijtoke, Ahmed Mohammed, Engr.
-Ahmed Rufai Timasantyu, Macdonalds Michael Uyi And Hon.
+Engr Muhammad Ali Wudil, Shamsu Sule, Nasidi Ali, Chukwu Chijtoke, Ahmed Mohammed, Engr.
+Ahmed Rufai Timasantyu, Macdonalds Michael Uyi and Hon.
 Babatunde Dada.

-Similarly, the 18-member nominees of the SEDC led by Dr. Emeka Nworgu, were also confirmed as Chairman and Hon.
-Mark Okoye as the Managing Director and Chief Executive Officer.
+Similarly, the 18-member nominees of the South-East Development Commission led by Nworgu, were also confirmed as Chairman and Okoye as the Managing Director and Chief Executive Officer.

-They also included Daniel Akwari, Chief (Mrs) Joke Adebayo-Chukwuma, Hon.
-Stanley Ohajuruka (E.D.
+They also included, Daniel Akwari, Mrs. Joke Adebayo-Chukwuma, Stanley Ohajuruka (E.D.
 Finance), Chief Sylvester Okonkwo ( E.D.
-Corporate Services) and Hon.
+Corporate Services , and Hon.
 Toby Okechukwu ( E.D.
 Projects).

-Others are Senator Anthony Agbo (E.D.
+Others are Sen, Anthony Agbo (E.D.
 Commercial and Industrial Development ) and Dr. Clifford Ogbede (E.D.
 Natural Resources, Agriculture and Rural Development).

-President Bola Tinubu submitted a revised list of nominees for the governing boards of the Regional Development Commissions to the Senate for confirmation.
+President Bola Tinubu had submitted a revised list of nominees for the Governing Boards of the Regional Development Commissions to the Senate for confirmation.